logo

 Early 2004 I "upgraded" to a Minolta Dimage A2 digital camera.
 It's main advantages compared to the 7i are the Anti Shake sensor, 8 Mega-pixels instead of 5 at the 7i and an improved user interface.
 I printed the images at 30x45cm - no problem.

-I have a couple of 1GB and one 2 GB CF card to store the images.
-In order to be able store enough photos when I am traveling, I also use a mobile hard drive: The X-Drive II with a 100MB HD.
+I have a couple of 16GB and 8GB SD cards to store the images "in the field".
+In order to be able store enough photos when I am traveling, I also use a mobile hard drive (The Hyperdrive Space with a 100MB HD) and a Sony Netbook.

-Photos with the "Exif" icon (see right-hand side) and the link "Digital camera photo" at the end of the text below the photo are made with the digital camera.
+Photos with the "Camera" icon (see right-hand side) and the link "Digital camera photo" at the end of the text below the photo are made with the digital camera.
 The link leads to a summary of the most important technical data of the photo (extracted from the EXIF data of the respective image file).

 "Analog" equipment